craibo/ha_strava/info.md

 ...for **Ride, Run, and Swim** activities

 ## Installation
-For much more detailed guidelines on how to configure Strava Home Assistant, check out the (README) https://github.com/craibo/ha_strava
+For more detailed guidelines on how to configure Strava Home Assistant, check out the (README) https://github.com/craibo/ha_strava